 The Coincidence Theory: The Hidden Truth

 I am sure you have all heard the coincidence theory.
-The detective in many crime stories will say, “I don’t believe in coincidences.
-Well, maybe if you are one of those who don’t believe in coincidences or maybe you do.
+The detective in many crime stories will say, “I don’t believe in coincidences.”
+Well, maybe if you are one of those who doesn’t believe in coincidences; or maybe you do.
 I suspect that, either way, this book just might challenge your thoughts on the matter.
 Then again, it just might be as the sign I saw, “Coincidences are God’s way of working under cover.”

 This story has three plots twisting their way through nearly from beginning to end.
 Moreover, it starts and ends, maybe with coincidences.
 On the other hand, if we believe the above detective, there are no coincidences.
 Things just happen, sometimes without rhyme or reason.